ppartarr/dotfiles/README.md

 </h1>

 <p align="center">
-  dotfiles for vim, zsh, and tmux users
+  dotfiles for vim, zsh, tmux and more
 </p>

 <div align="center">